usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 Even if a separate or
-special program for individuals with disabilities is offered, a public accommodation cannot deny an individual with a disability participation in its regular program, unless some other limitation on the obligation to provide services applies.See, e.g., III-
+special program for individuals with disabilities is offered, a public accommodation cannot deny an individual with a disability participation in its regular program, unless some other limitation on the obligation to provide services applies.
+See, e.g., III-
 3.8000 (direct threat); III-4.1000 (eligibility criteria).

 ILLUSTRATION: An individual who uses a wheelchair may be excluded from